apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

 retries the batch in halves until only the offending write fails.
 The other persistent actors are not affected.
 Failures that are not caused by a single persistence id, for example a lost database connection, fail all writes of the batch.
 The affected persistent actors see a journal write failure and are stopped by the default supervision, as with the default journal.
+Retrying a batch with a single offending write costs at most twice `max-batch-size` statements, which is the number of statements the default journal would have used for the same writes.

 Memory:
-`max-batch-size` limits one batch, not the queue of buffered writes.
-With `persist()` each persistent actor has at most one outstanding write, so the queue grows with the number of actively writing actors. `persistAsync()` can queue several writes per actor.
+`max-batch-size` limits the number of requests in one batch, not the number of events, and the queue is limited by `max-queue-size`, which rejects writes once the limit is reached.
+A single request can contain an arbitrary number of events when the persistent actor uses `persistAll` or `persistAsync`; neither journal caps that, as in the default journal.
+With `persist()` each persistent actor has at most one outstanding write, so the queue grows with the number of actively writing actors.
 Buffered writes are held in memory until they are flushed.

 When to use:
 Batching is most effective when many persistence ids concurrently write small events.
 With a low number of